Dr-z1/building-Nutrition-Label/README.md

 #### This Project Is A **Nutrition Label**, Developed As Part of The FreeCodeCamp Curriculum.

-#### The Primary Goal Is Learn Typography By Building A Nutrition Label
+#### The Primary Goal Is Learn Typography By Building A Nutrition Label.

 ## **Course Details**